elatov/elatov.github.io/_posts/2017-07-24-installing-coreos-and-shipyard.md

     gpg: Good signature from "CoreOS Buildbot (Offical Builds) <buildbot@coreos.com>" [ultimate] Installing cloud-config...
     Success!
 CoreOS stable 1235.6.0 is installed on /dev/nvme0n1

+After a reboot, the machine will start up **CoreOS** and you can **ssh** using the keys that you defined in the **cloud-config** file.

 ### Installing Shipyard
-I then wanted to install Shipyard which can help with managing Docker Containers.
+I then wanted to install **Shipyard** which can help with managing Docker Containers.
 Looking over the [Automated Deployment](https://shipyard-project.com/docs/deploy/automated/), it should be as easy as this:

 	curl -sSL https://shipyard-project.com/deploy | bash -s

-But running that yieled the followed error:
+But running that yieled the following error:

 > Error starting userland proxy: listen tcp 0.0.0.0:7001: bind: address already in use.

-Then following the instructions laid out in [Install on coreos issues (solved) #755](https://github.com/shipyard/shipyard/issues/755)
+Then following the instructions laid out in [Install on coreos issues (solved) #755](https://github.com/shipyard/shipyard/issues/755) help out.
+I manually deployed the containers:

-Doing it manually worked:

 	core ~ # docker run -ti -d --restart=always --name shipyard-swarm-manager swarm:latest manage --host tcp://0.0.0.0:3375 etcd://172.17.0.1:4001
 	cfc33357c008d94841e4470b580706203d6d54f6d7c8b3462370f18134587024

-To make sure it's able to connect to etc2, find it's id and check out the logs:
+To make sure **shipyard-swarm-manager** is  able to connect to **etcd2**, find it's **id**:

 	core ~ # docker ps
 	CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                            NAMES